Hatch Chile Mini Cornbread Muffins

 Erin Parker, The Speckled Palate

-Add some flair to any gathering by whipping up Hatch Chile Mini Cornbread Muffins!
-Made with roasted mild Hatch chile peppers, these homemade muffins add a pleasant heat to a classic cornbread recipe.
+Add spice to any gathering with Hatch Chile Mini Cornbread Muffins!
+Made with roasted mild Hatch chile peppers, these muffins are sweet, creamy and flavorful on the inside with a golden crunch on the outside.
+They’re the bite-sized version of a classic with a twist!

 5 from 1 vote